 In the middle of September I started to feel weird – I couldn’t really point a finger on anything particular.
 I just felt strange and tired.
 By the end of September I had:

-One night when I tried to stand up to go to toilet I simply couldn’t because I didn’t make a difference between the floor and the ceiling and just had to lay down again.
+One night when I tried to stand up to go to toilet I simply couldn’t because I wasn’t able to differentiate between the floor and the ceiling.
+Consequently, I just had to lay down again.

-That episode really made me worry and I suddenly remembered the article about arsenic in rice.
-I started to search for symptoms of arsenic poisoning and voilà! those were my symptoms.
-I ditched all rice and rice cakes immediately and I felt well after 2-3 days with no ailments left.
+That episode really made me worry and I suddenly remembered the article about arsenic in rice I had read a few weeks prior.
+So, I started to search for symptoms of arsenic poisoning and immediately recognised my own ailments.

 - Eat rice and rice products no more than a few times a week.
 Don’t give your children rice and rice products more than 4 times a week.

-- Cook the rice in plenty of water and drain afterwards reducing the amount of arsenic by more than half.
+- Cook the rice in plenty of water (10:1 ratio) and drain afterwards reducing the amount of arsenic by more than half.

 - Don’t give rice cakes to children younger than 6 years old.
 There are many delicious alternatives, e.g. spelt, rye and corn cakes.